 Since my original writing of this article back in 2023 the common crimes haven’t changed.
 I did myself experience having my stuff stolen while in one of the shopping areas near the beach, but overall theft has reduced along with the overall crime.
 Here are some of the most common petty crimes.

-- Theft from parked cars:
+- Theft from parked cars

 Yes, you should exercise caution when traveling abroad but nothing more than any other place.
 I walked every night and seen women along other Americans walking alone during the night.